carpentries-incubator/SDC-BIDS-dMRI/_episodes/02-preprocessing.md

 ## Diffusion Preprocessing

-Diffusion preprocessing typically comprises of a series of steps and is dependent on the data acquisition protocol.
+Diffusion preprocessing typically comprises a series of steps and is dependent on the data acquisition protocol.
 For the purposes of these lessons, the diffusion data has already been preprocessed and made available to use.
 Preprocessing is performed using a few well-known software packages (e.g. FSL, ANTS) and is chosen based on the acquisition protocol of the dataset <code>ds000030</code>.

 This dataset contains single shell data with one b0 image.
 This image is the volume of the diffusion series.
 There are 64 volumes with diffusion weighting.